A locally-led model of community development, and a new way to fund Palestinian creativity.

 To learn more about our current Team, Advisory Committee, Community Cluster members, Fiscal Sponsors, and Friends, see our Network page.

-The Rawa Team and Community Cluster members together developed a set of funding policy guidelines to ensure Rawa remains true to its mission, including targets for funding diversity (no more than 25% of funding should come from one donor) and political and ethical concerns (we will not accept funding that comes with political pressure or undermines Palestinian rights).
+Rawa’s funding policy guidelines ensure we remain true to our mission, including targets for funding diversity (no more than 25% of our annual budget should come from one donor, and annual individual donations are capped at $35,000 per individual) and political and ethical concerns (we will not accept funding that comes with political pressure or undermines Palestinian rights).